Food Assistance for landless families in the Corona Lockdown

 the team of the Martalli Primary Health Centre, the Community Health Workers and the Police Staff of Ramapura.

-The above appeal that was sent to all Susila Dharma Organisations worldwide, to individuals and friends and duplicated by Susila Dharma International, was immediately successful.
 People responded through their SD organisations or directly.
 Within a few days, the full 25.000 USD were raised and forwarded to Anisha.
 Special thanks for taking up the bulk of the 25.000 USD go to a single donor from the US - a geat supporter of Valli and her work who has already in the past helped very generously when it was needed most.

 Under the direction of John Bosco, an experienced development worker and alltime well-wisher of Anisha (a.o. he was one of the experts preparing and executing the external evaluation of Anisha in 2013 for the German Ministry of Economic Cooperation and Development) the execution of this worthy initiative was set up in detail in meetings with Anisha, the Convent of St. Joseph's (Franciscan Missionaries of Mary) in the area and the teachers of Martalli after it had been decided to help as many as 3000 needy families in the area.